TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 =================

 This document is mostly intended to help developers who want to contribute to the TYPO3 CMS source code.
 It also provides some sections which will be helpful for people reporting bugs.
-You don't necessarily need to be a developer to file a bug report and help in this area is appreciated very much.
+If you are not a developer, you can still post a bug report and help in this area is appreciated very much.

 .. _how-to-read-this-document: